 As I matured, I began to understand the real reason why math is taught in school a little better.
 I think it finally hit me when I heard Neil Tyson say this,

 Math isn’t about the math.
 It’s about logic.
-Learning math at a young age, trains your mind to think logically; to approach problems logically, whether they be math problems or real life problems.
+Learning math at a young age trains your mind to think logically; to approach problems logically, whether they be math problems or real-life problems.
 It trains you to think in a certain way, to see all the pieces of a puzzle before they’re brought together.
 Math, after literacy, is the most important thing you can learn over anything else in the curriculum.

-I wish I’d understood this when I was a teenager, but no teacher ever bothered explain it to me or any of my classmates.
+I wish I’d understood this when I was a teenager, but no teacher ever bothered to explain it to me or any of my classmates.
 I don’t even know that the teachers understood why they were teaching math.
 Instead, we sat in rows, in silence, and stared at black and white copies of worksheets with nothing but numbers on them.
 This is no way to learn, nor to promote the value of mathematics.

-I have long thought that teaching math and logical thinking, should be done in a more real world way.
-Presenting real world problems that are solved with logical thinking and mathematics and rather than having the children sit in rows silently working on their own, they should solve the problems on their feet, hands on, helping each other.
+I have long thought that teaching math and logical thinking should be done in a more real-world way.
+Presenting real-world problems that are solved with logical thinking and mathematics and rather than having the children sit in rows silently working on their own, they should solve the problems on their feet, hands-on, helping each other.
 Children should be able to see the relationship between what they are learning, and how it will benefit them in the real world for years to come.

 With that said, I do believe anything, literally anything, is an improvement in the way we teach math.
 At my son’s school, they’ve begun using the web site SumDog.

 SumDog is a web site for students learning math, that engages them with exciting and fun games.
 It assesses the skill level of each student in the beginning and offers games that suit those skills.
 The games are beautiful and addictive.